 The internal disk and SSDs use an MS-DOS-compatible directory structure, the same as that used on disks on business PCs.
 However, the Series 3a hides the complexities of this.
 You have only to supply a filename, and to say which disk a file is on.
 Files are stored in various directories on each drive.
 The structure of a drive begins with a root directory, written as a backslash (\setminus).
 This can "contain" files and/or other directories, and each directory can contain more files and/or more directories.
 When you have "directories in directories", they are often called subdirectories.
-For example, the root directory (\land) contains a directory called \DAT , which normally contains files created by the Database.
-If you create a new subdirectory in \DAT , called RECORDS perhaps, its name in full is $\DAT\RECORDS$.
-You could copy or create files in $\DAT\RECORDS$, and even create subdirectories in it - $\DAT\RECORDS\TMP$, for example.
+For example, the root directory (\setminus) contains a directory called $\backslash DAT$, which normally contains files created by the Database.
+If you create a new subdirectory in $\backslash DAT$, called RECORDS perhaps, its name in full is $\backslash DAT \backslash RECORDS$.
+You could copy or create files in $\backslash DAT \backslash RECORDS \backslash TMP$, for example.

 The full directory name is sometimes referred to as the path or directory path.

-In some places, directory names are written with a final backslash, such as $DAT \ and DAT \ ECORDS \$.
+In some places, directory names are written with a final backslash, such as $DAT\$ and $DAT\$ RECORDS $\$.